 While promising, our research shows that this trend is uneven and underdeveloped.
-The systemic mindset appears to be emerging as an alternative to individualism among Democrats and young people but remains weak among Republicans and older people.
-And even when people recognize that systems matter, they struggle to articulate how systems shape individual and collective outcomes or how they could be changed to address social problems.
+The systemic mindset appears to be emerging as an alternative to individualism among Democrats and young people, but remains weak among Republicans and older people.
+And even where people recognize that systems matter, they struggle to articulate how systems shape individual and collective outcomes or how they could be changed to address social problems.

-In our past research, evidence of systemic thinking has been rare and has not included a deep understanding of how systems work or can be changed.
+In our past research, evidence of systemic thinking has been rare, and has not included a deep understanding of how systems work or can be changed.
 When we have seen systemic thinking, it has been limited to a narrow set of issues.
-For example, in our research on education in the United States, we have found that some people are able to recognize that where children live shapes the quality of the schools they attend and, in turn, how well they do in school and life.
-Yet this systemic explanation is isolated to thinking about education and does not apply to the way people think about other issues-health, for example.
+For example, in our research on education in the US, we have found that some people are able to recognize that where children live shapes the quality of the schools they attend and, in turn, how well they do in school and life.
+Yet this systemic explanation is isolated to thinking about education and does not apply to the way people think about other issues-health for example.
 This suggests that it is a particular mindset about education rather than a broader systemic way of thinking.
 The ability to look across social issues and recognize the role of economic and social systems in shaping outcomes is something we have only rarely seen among participants in our research.

-In the context of this past research, we were struck by the nature of the conversations we heard when we began conducting research for this project.
-In peer discourse sessions conducted in May and June 2020, we saw more systemic talk and, importantly, people were applying a systemic perspective across social issues in ways that we had not seen before.
+In the context of this past research, we were struck by what happened in peer discourse sessions conducted in May and June.
+We saw more systemic talk and, importantly, people were applying a systemic perspective across social issues in ways that we had not seen before.
 Participants talked about how social systems-including the education system, economic system, and criminal justice system-lead to different opportunities for success and wellbeing for different groups of Americans.
-They were especially focused on how systemic differences affect people from different race or class backgrounds.
-This trend has continued in more recent qualitative research.
-In the December 2020 peer discourse sessions, participants were particularly focused on how lower-paid jobs create challenges with housing and child care and how workers in these jobs tend to have higher risks of getting COVID-19 because of where they work and who they interact with.
-In other words, people recognized at least some of the inequalities created by the employment system and how these effects spill over into other social issues.
+They were especially focused on how systemic differences affected people from different race or class backgrounds.

-In our initial qualitative research, we noticed that systemic talk was unevenly expressed across participants.
-Our analysis from peer discourse sessions in May and June 2020 suggested that systemic thinking was coming largely from younger and perhaps better educated participants.
+We noticed, however, that systemic talk was unevenly expressed across participants.
+Our analysis from peer discourse sessions suggested that systemic thinking was coming largely from younger and perhaps better educated participants.

-While these sessions included 78 participants-a significant sample for qualitative research-we were careful in generalizing these findings.
-If, for example, we happened to have a few participants in a session who articulated a clear and persuasive systemic view, it could have been echoed or endorsed by others in ways that didn't necessarily reflect the thinking of those members of the group.
+While the peer discourse sessions included 78 participants-a significant sample for qualitative research-we were careful in generalizing these findings.
+If, for example, we happened to have a few participants in a session who articulated a clear and persuasive systemic view, it could have been echoed or endorsed by others in ways that don't necessarily reflect the thinking of these members of the group.
 The culture tracking survey offered a way to check these findings and better understand who was endorsing this systemic mindset and its relative strength.

-While Figure 1 demonstrates the dominance of individualism, it also shows that systemic thinking is preferred by over a third of respondents.
+While figure 1 above demonstrates the dominance of individualism, it also shows that systemic thinking is preferred by over a third of people.
 This suggests that the systemic thinking we saw in peer discourse sessions wasn't merely the contribution of a handful of participants but instead represents a meaningful alternative to individualism for at least a portion of the public.

-A closer look at these data (see Figures 2 and 3) shows that over 40 percent of Democrats and younger people endorsed systemic thinking over individualism.
+A closer look at these data (see figures 2 and 3) shows that, roughly half of Democrats and younger people endorse systemic thinking over individualism.
 For these groups, the systemic mindset actually challenges the dominance of individualism.
-By contrast, the systemic view is endorsed by only a small minority of Republicans and people aged 60 and over.
+By contrast, the systemic view is endorsed by only a small minority of Republicans and people over 60.